John Brown's raid on Harpers Ferry: Sunday, October 16

-On Sunday night, October 16, 1859, at about 11 PM, Brown left three of his men behind as a rear-guard, in charge of the cache of weapons: his son Owen Brown, Barclay Coppock, and Francis Jackson Meriam, and led the rest across the bridge and into the town of Harpers Ferry, Virginia.
-Brown detached a party under John Cook, Jr., to capture Colonel Lewis Washington, great-grandnephew of George Washington, at his nearby Beall-Air estate, free his slaves, and seize two relics of George Washington: a sword Lewis Washington said had been presented to George Washington by Frederick the Great, and two pistols given by Marquis de Lafayette, which Brown considered talismans.
+On Sunday night, October 16, 1859, at about 11 PM, Brown left three of his men behind as a rear-guard, in charge of the cache of weapons: his son Owen Brown, Barclay Coppock, and Francis Jackson Meriam.
+He led the rest across the bridge and into the town of Harpers Ferry, Virginia.
+Brown detached a party under John Cook, Jr., to capture Colonel Lewis Washington, great-grandnephew of George Washington, at his nearby Beall-Air estate, free his slaves, and seize two relics of George Washington: a sword which Lewis Washington claimed had been presented to George Washington by Frederick the Great, a fact that has been disputed, and two pistols given by Marquis de Lafayette, which Brown considered talismans.
 The party carried out its mission and returned via the Allstadt House, where they took more hostages and freed more slaves.

 Brown's men needed to capture the Armory and then escape before word could be sent to Washington.
 The raid was going well for Brown's men.
 They cut the telegraph line twice, to prevent communication in either direction: first on the Maryland side of the bridge; slightly later on the far side of the station, preventing communication with Virginia.

 Some of Brown's men were posted so as to control both the Potomac and the Shenandoah bridges.
 Others went into the town; it was the middle of the night and a single watchman was the only person at the Armory.
-He was forced to turn over his keys.
+He was unarmed and forced to turn over his keys when some of Brown's men appeared and threatened him.

 Brown had been sure that he would get major support from slaves ready to rebel; his followers said to a man that he had told them that.
 But Brown had no way to inform these slaves; they did not arrive, and Brown waited too long for them.
 The South, starting with Governor Wise, whose speech after Harpers Ferry was reprinted widely, proclaimed that this showed the truth of their old allegation, that their slaves were happy and did not want freedom.
-Osborne Anderson, the only raider to leave a memoir, and the only Black survivor, put the lie to this:
+Osborne Anderson, the only raider to leave a memoir, and the only black survivor, put the lie to this: